ngblaylock/documentation/other/extras.md

 <img src="/noimage-400x600.png" style="max-height: 200px;">
 <img src="/noimage-500x700.png" style="max-height: 200px;">

+## Test Document

+Use this if you need a test document to test out uploads.
+For images just use Unsplash or Pixabay.

+<a href="/test-document.pdf" target="_blank">test-document.pdf</a>

 ## Folder Icons

 I find it fun to customize some folders so they stand out a little more.
 On Mac OS Catalina, you can get system icons.
 Simply go to `Finder > Go > Go to Folder` and paste in the path below.